-300.8 TRAINING
+300.10 TRAINING

-All officers and supervisors shall receive training consistent with this policy and related use of force policies at least annually.
-Training should (Washington State Office of the Attorney General Model Use of Force Policy):
+All officers and supervisors shall receive training consistent with this policy at least annually.
+Training should:

-- Be a combination of classroom and scenario-based learning. - Include community partners, when relevant and feasible. - Incorporate cultural competency to understand disproportionately impacted communities, and how racialized experiences of policing and the criminal justice system may impact interactions with police.
+• Be a combination of classroom and scenario-based learning.

+- Include community partners, when relevant and feasible. - Incorporate cultural competency to understand disproportionately impacted communities, and how racialized experiences of policing and the criminal justice system may impact interactions with police.